 - Private does not mean only you can view the objective.
 Your immediate manager will always have access to view your objectives, even if you make them private.

 - When it comes to learning objectives, specific and challenging goals have a negative effect on performance.
-Instead, we recommend employees set short-term and general “do your best” goals for learning objectives.
+Instead, we recommend people set short-term and general “do your best” goals for learning objectives.

 - To foster intrinsic motivation in all employees, there should be a convergence of desires where business and personal needs align.

 If you aren't able to create a private objective, please contact one of your account administrators, who may need to adjust the settings.

 For steps on how to bulk import objectives, see this article.

 1. Click on Objectives from the left navigation.